Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 For object part segmentation, we adopt ShapeNet~\cite{shapenet2015} that contains 16,880 CAD objects of 16 categories.
 Each object is represented by 2,048 points and has an annotation of 2 to 6 parts, adding up to 50 different parts in total.
 The task is to predict which part each point belongs to, i.e., a 50-class node classification problem since each point corresponds to one node.
 We follow the standard dataset splits with 14,006 objects for training and 2,874 objects for testing.
 Other settings such as transformations and baselines are the same as object classification in Section~\ref{sec:pointcloudclassification}.

-We report the results in Table~\ref{tab:classification}.
-Our proposed method \model manages to beat all state-of-the-art methods for object part segmentation in the SO3/SO3 and z/SO3 setting.
+We report the results in Table~\ref{tab:classification} and provide some showcases in Figure~\ref{fig:segmentation}.
+Our proposed method \model manages to beat all comparing methods for object part segmentation in the SO3/SO3 and z/SO3 setting.
 The results reconfirm that \model is highly capable of handling rotation transformations of point clouds.
 Though other invariant baselines are not affected by rotations, they fail to be as expressive as our proposed method.
 Besides, owing to the simplicity and general applicability of \modelns, we expect the performance to improve further when adopting more powerful neural networks.

-In summary, the results of object classification and object part segmentation clearly demonstrate the effectiveness of \model in handling rotation transformations of geometric data, outperforming or matching the state-of-the-arts.
+In summary, the results of object classification and object part segmentation clearly demonstrate the effectiveness of \model in handling rotation transformations of geometric data, outperforming or matching baselines.